-Distribute information from the "What Happened Next?" section of the teacher guide.
-Remind students that the goal of this deliberation was not to "get it right," but rather to experience how groups come together to determine what they will do in the face of complex and challenging questions.

-Have students work in small groups to assess the information using the prompts below:

-- 1. What decision or decisions were made? - 2.
-What external factors affected the decision-making process? - 3.
+- 1. Distribute information from the "What Happened Next?" section of the teacher guide.
+Remind students that the goal of this deliberation was not to "get it right," but rather to experience how groups come together to determine what they will do in the face of complex and challenging questions. - 2.
+Have students work in small groups to assess the information using the prompts below: - a.
+What decision or decisions were made? - b.
+What external factors affected the decision-making process? - c.
 Who may have agreed or disagreed with these decisions?